Advertisement

 How long is the wait at Brooksville Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Brooksville Housing Authority depend on demand in Brooksville, funding levels, and your priority status.
+With approximately 36 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on July 12, 2026 when the Public Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Brooksville Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Florida.
+There are 8 other housing authorities within 100 miles of Brooksville Housing Authority, including Hernando County Housing Authority, Pasco County Housing Authority (18 mi), Citrus County Housing Services (25 mi).
+Applying to multiple PHAs in Florida and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Florida.

 How do I contact Brooksville Housing Authority?

 You can reach Brooksville Housing Authority by phone at (352) 754-4160.
 Their office is located at 621 W Jefferson St, Brooksville, FL 34601.
+You can also email them at tbeverly@hernandocounty.us.
 Office hours may vary — call ahead to confirm.

 Brooksville Housing Authority Income Limits